-6.1 Are vouchers for personal expenses completed in full with proper descriptions for the expense, details of the days claimed, mileage claimed, a signature authorizing the expense, etc.?

-🗆 Yes 🗆 No □ n/a

-Concern Same as 6.0 a) Recommendation Same as 6.0 a)

-6.2 Does your local's bank/credit union return the cancelled cheques or cheque images with the monthly bank statement?

-Concern If cancelled cheques or cheque images are not returned to the local, it could be difficult for the Secretary-Treasurer to determine exactly what went through the local's bank account(s).

-The cancelled cheques or cheque images should be returned to the local each month.
-Having the cancelled cheques on hand also makes the Trustees' job easier to do.

-6.3 For every cancelled cheque (or cheque image), do the following:

-a) Compare it to the bank statement (i.e., check to ensure that the amount written on each cheque is equal to the amount that was recorded on the bank statement). □ completed b) Compare it to the entry made in the ledger (i.e. check to ensure that the date, cheque number, amount and payee recorded on the cheque is equal to the same information recorded in the ledger). □ completed c) Compare it to the voucher, invoice, or other supporting documentation (i.e. check to ensure that the date, cheque number, amount and payee recorded on the cheque is equal to the same information recorded on the voucher, invoice, or other supporting documen completed ntation). d) As you examine each cheque, look at it to ensure that it has been signed by the proper two signing officers. □ completed person that also signed the cheque?
+С c) Were any of the local's expenses paid by electronic funds transfer instead of a cheque?
+Yes 🗆 No С If yes, are you satisfied that the authorization for EFT was attached to the voucher, ie. an email exchange between the two signing officers.
+Yes 🗆 No 6.1 Are vouchers for personal expenses completed in full with proper descriptions for the expense, details of the days claimed, mileage claimed, a signature authorizing the expense, etc.? □ Yes □ No □ n/a C Concern Same as 6.0 a) Recommendation Same as 6.0 a) 6.2 Does your local's bank/credit union return the cancelled cheques or cheque images with the monthly bank statement? □ Yes □ No ?
+Concern If cancelled cheques or cheque images are not retu the Secretary-Treasurer to determine exactly what account(s). r -6 Recommendation The cancelled cheques or cheque images should b Having the cancelled cheques on hand also makes 6.3 For every cancelled cheque (or cheque image), do the following: a a) Compare it to the bank statement (i.e., check to ensure that the amount written on each cheque is equal to the amount that was recorded on the bank statement). □ completed b b) Compare it to the entry made in the ledger (i.e. check to ensure that the date, cheque number amount and payee recorded on the cheque is equa to the same information recorded in the ledger). □ completed С c) Compare it to the voucher, invoice, or other supporting documentation (i.e. check to ensure that the date, cheque number, amount and payee recorded on the cheque is equal to the same inforr recorded on the voucher, invoice, or other supporti completed ntation).

-In order to have good accounting practices, a signing officer should never sign their own cheque.

-The payee should ask the other two signing officers to sign their cheque.

-6.4 Are all cheques recorded in the ledger in the month they are issued?

-- If cheques are not recorded in the month they are issued, then: - 1) the Secretary-Treasurer may run into unnecessary problems trying to reconcile the bank statement to the ledger; - 2) there is a greater possibility that a recording error will be made; and - 3) the information in the ledger won't be up to date, meaning that any financial information given to the members or the Executive from the ledger will not be current.

-Cheques should be recorded in the ledger as soon as they are issued, or at the very least, on a monthly basis.

-6.5 a) Does your local send members to conferences, seminars, educationals, or conventions?
-Yes □ No b) If yes, does the employer continue the members' wages (and then is reimbursed by the local)? or □ Yes □ No c) Does your local pay lost wages directly to members?
-(NOT RECOMMENDED) □ Yes 🗆 No
+As you examine each cheque, look at it to ensure that it has been signed by the proper two signing officers. □ completed Was the cheque made payable to the same person that also signed the cheque?
+Yes □ No 2 Concern In order to have good accounting practices, a sig cheque. gning officer sh ould never sign their own - Recommendation The payee should ask the other two signing offic ers to sign the ir cheque.
+Are all cheques recorded in the ledger in the month they are issued? □ Yes □ No Concern If cheques are not recorded in the month they are issued, then: 1) the Secretary-Treasurer may run into unnecessary problems trying to reconcile the bank statement to the ledger; 2) there is a greater possibility that a recording error will be made; and 3) the information in the ledger won't be up to date, meaning that any financial information given to the members or the Executive from the ledger will not be current.
+Recommendation Cheques should be recorded in the ledger as soc least, on a monthly basis. on as they are i issued, or at the very Does your local send members to conferences, seminars, educationals, or conventions? □ Yes □ No b) If yes, does the employer continue the members' wages (and then is reimbursed by the local)? or □ Yes □ No c) Does your local pay lost wages directly Does your local pay lost wages directly Interview Description Interview Description Interview Description Description Interview Description Des